08 Staff, assistants, volunteers and students' policy

 that the equipment in their designated area is used appropriately and that it is left tidy at the end of the session.

-- Volunteers and parent helpers do not have unsupervised
+- Volunteers and parent/carer helpers do not have

-- Volunteers and parent helpers focus their attention to
+- Volunteers and parent/carer helpers always focus their

-- Volunteers and parent helpers do not spend time in
+- Volunteers and parent/carer helpers do not spend time in

 social conversation with colleagues while they are with children.

-- Volunteers and parent helpers allow time for colleagues
+- Volunteers and parent/carer helpers allow time for

 Qualifications and